webdiscus/ansis/README.md

 <a id="extend-colors" name="extend-colors"></a>

-## Extend base colors
+## Extend with Custom Colors

-Defaults, the imported `ansis` instance contains [base styles and colors](#base-colors).
+By default, the imported `ansis` instance includes a set of [base styles](#base-colors) and standard ANSI colors.
-To extend base colors with custom color names for Truecolor use the `ansis.extend()` method.
+To define additional named colors using Truecolor (24-bit RGB), use the `ansis.extend()` method.

 > [!TIP]
-> You can find a color name by the hex code on the [Name that Color](https://chir.ag/projects/name-that-color/#FF681F) website.
+> Need help picking a color name?
+Try the [Name that Color](https://chir.ag/projects/name-that-color/#FF681F) website - just enter a hex code.

-Define a theme with your custom colors and extends the `ansis` object:
+Example:

 ```js
 import ansis from 'ansis';